tohasan/docker-playground/README.md

 -- Go to a stopped container
 docker run -it --entrypoint=/bin/bash hub.veeroute.com/workspace-facade:web4

+-- Starting a shell in the Docker Alpine container docker run -it --rm alpine /bin/ash
+(inside container) / #

+Options used above:

+* /bin/ash is Ash (Almquist Shell) provided by BusyBox
+* --rm Automatically remove the container when it exits (docker run --help)
+* -i Interactive mode (Keep STDIN open even if not attached)
+* -t Allocate a pseudo-TTY

 # General useful Ubuntu commands

 -- Check the version of the core of OS